swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [Kingfisher](https://github.com/wwood/kingfisher-download)
+**Note: this seems to be changing quite a bit in terms of install and syntax.
+ENA also seems to be having some issues with ASCP transfers as well.
+Other options include [ENA's own tool](https://github.com/enasequence/ena-ftp-downloader) or prefetch + fasterq-dump from NCBI's [SRA Tools](#sra-tools)**
+**As of April 2022 the following doesn't work**

 This is a convenient tool for downloading public data sets, such as from GenBank or ENA.
 Again, the setup is pretty simple so I've done it without conda.
 Fortunately, this only requires one additional library to install (extern).

 ```
 sudo su -
 cd /usr/local/src